mattiamanzati/schema-is-all-you-need/slides.md

 <!--
 One way of being sure that we succefully implemented that encode function is through something called "property based testing", where instead of testing a function with a given user value, we describe the properties we expect from that encode function.

-Defining the property we want is pretty easy, we want that given User value we are able to encode it, and then restore it again from the encoded version.
+Defining the property we want is pretty easy, we want that given Todo value we are able to encode it, and then restore it again from the encoded version.

-But unfortunately to use property based testing frameworks we need to instruct them how to generate valid user objects in the first place.
+But unfortunately to use property based testing frameworks we need to instruct them how to generate valid todo objects in the first place.
 -->

 ---